Thomas Lister, 1st Baron Ribblesdale

 Thomas Lister, 1st Baron Ribblesdale (22 March 1752 – 22 September 1826) of Gisburne Park, Yorkshire, was a British landowner and politician who represented Clitheroe in the House of Commons between 1773 and 1790 and was raised to the peerage as Baron Ribblesdale in 1797.
+At the age of twelve he sat for the noted portrait The Brown Boy by Joshua Reynolds.